 Premiering a new work for the Guelph Symphony Orchestra: Au coeur du silence: la lumière (orchestra, choir, piano trio)

 With this piece, I was aiming for something luminous, something that fills the soul, brimming over and radiant, like the Laurentides Park in the middle of winter, under the sun, with the evergreens draped in snow.

 In the middle of this forest, suddenly: silence.
 The silence that takes hold and fills the soul with profound joy.
 Suddenly, completely: we let down our guard.

 Body, heart, and spirit are reunited.
 With both feet planted in the silence, we can breathe again.
 At long last.

 Experiencing silence has become a rarity.
 Yet, as much as oxygen and water, human beings need silence.
 Why so much noise?
 What is hiding behind this wall of sound?

 A musician in love with silence: contradiction?
 A seeker of silence in love with music: contradiction?
 How is it possible to still want to compose in a world where the sonic landscape is so saturated?

 At the heart of silence: light.
 Manifesto for a quieter soundtrack.

-Trudel will be joined on stage with Judith Yan conducting the Guelph Symphony Orchestra, Marta McCarthy conducting The Gryphon Singers, The Guelph Youth Jazz Ensemble, and guest accompanists Philip Mayer and Ben Finley.
+Trudel was joined on stage with Judith Yan conducting the Guelph Symphony Orchestra, Marta McCarthy conducting The Gryphon Singers, The Guelph Youth Jazz Ensemble, and guest accompanists Philip Mayer and Ben Finley.

-This performance is the culmination of the 2019-20 Improviser-in-Residence program, a joint initiative of the International Institute for Critical Studies in Improvisation (IICSI) and Musagetes.
+This performance was the culmination of the 2019-20 Improviser-in-Residence program, a joint initiative of the International Institute for Critical Studies in Improvisation (IICSI) and Musagetes.